Ryanseem/IDAssignment2/README.md

-# The Food locator website
+# The Weather detector website

 For this project,I decide to make weather detector website.
 In this website, I will be using Openweathermap api to gather weather data and display the result of location input.